RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 [Github location](https://github.com/RGunasekaran21249030/DSC640)

-In this project, I presented various data to support Airline Safety and justify that Air Travel when compared to Road and other modes of travel.
+In this project, I presented various data to support Airline Safety and justify that Air Travel is Safer when compared to Road and other modes of travel.

 > This project was developed using Python and Python, R.